m-haziq/django-rest-swagger-docs/README.md

         return Response(schema)
 ```

-###### CustomSchemaGenerator Details:
+> **exclude_from_schema = True** removes the swagger view from schema.

+> **CustomSchemaGenerator**
-This class overrides the default DRF SchemaGenerator so that it first
+ class overrides the default DRF SchemaGenerator so that it first
 checks if the view has `.__doc__` inside it, if available it uses this YAML
 to make parameter fields, otherwise it looks for serializers.
 So in this way we acheive the functionality of Django Rest Swagger (version 1)
 which supported YAML docstrings as well.

-###### SwaggerSchemaView Details:
+> **SwaggerSchemaView**
-The view made for swagger, which calls CustomSchemaGenerator
+is the view made for swagger, which calls CustomSchemaGenerator
 to create the schema instead of default SchemaGenerator.

-You ll need to install yaml as:
+Now, You ll need to install yaml as:

 ```
 pip install PyYAML
 ```

-Now change `demo/urls.py` to point swagger url to this SwaggerSchemaView as:
+Next change `demo/urls.py` to point swagger url to this SwaggerSchemaView as:

 ```cython
 from .swagger_schema import SwaggerSchemaView